re4388/vue_inside_flask/README.md

 ## logic
+1. Vue app ready
-1. setup vue.config.js
+2. setup vue.config.js
-2. build vue -> stactic file and html templates goes into folders under flask app
+3. build vue -> stactic file and html templates goes into folders under flask app
-3. write a view.py which creating a flask blueprint named sample_page and adding a route to it
+4. write a view.py which creating a flask blueprint named sample_page and adding a route to it
-4. you flask server shall server vue FE
+5. you flask server shall server vue FE